magento/devdocs/guides/v2.1/cloud/docker/docker-development.md

 ## Node Container

 The Node container is based on the [official Node Docker image](https://hub.docker.com/_/node/).
-It can be used to install NPM dependencies or run any Node based command line tools.
+It can be used to install NPM dependencies or run any Node-based command line tools.

 ## Database container